-- 1. Double click on SeatermV2.exe.
-The main screen appears. - 2.
-In the Instruments menu, select SBE 25plus.
-Seaterm232 opens.
+1. Double click on SeatermV2.exe.
+The main screen appears.

-Note: Connect the I/O cable as described in Section 3: Power and Communications Test.
+Connect the I/O cable as described in Section 3: Power and Communications Test.

-Seaterm232 will try to automatically connect to the 25plus.
+3. Seaterm232 will try to automatically connect to the 25plus.
 As it connects, it sends GetHD and displays the response.
-Seaterm232 also fills the Send Commands window with the correct list of commands for your 25plus.
-If there is no communication:
+Seaterm232 also fills the Send